 - 12.7 Employees who are scheduled and required by their supervisor to work on the day observed as a holiday must work that day to be eligible to earn the holiday.
 An employee who is scheduled to work on the day observed as a holiday and reports sick will be charged with a holiday for that day.
-Section 4 of this Article will not apply to employees scheduled and required to work on the day observed as the holiday. - 12.8 Employees on annual leave, military leave, jury duty, extended illness leave, bereavement leave and all other absences from duty and on active pay status on the calendar day the holiday is observed must use the holiday on the same calendar day that it is earned. - When a holiday falls on a Saturday, the preceding Friday shall be designated a substitute holiday and observed as the official holiday for that year.
-When a holiday fallsor on a Sunday, the following Monday shall be designated a substitute holiday and observed as the official holiday actual holiday will still be the prevailing holiday date.
+Section 4 of this Article will not apply to employees scheduled and required to work on the day observed as the holiday. - 12.8 Employees on annual leave, military leave, jury duty, extended illness leave, bereavement leave and all other absences from duty and on active pay status on the calendar day the holiday is observed must use the holiday on the same calendar day that it is earned. - When a holiday falls on a Saturday or on a Sunday, the actual holiday will still be the prevailing holiday date.
 Although other non-sworn employees observe holidays between Monday and Friday, FOP members will only recognize the actual holiday for purposes of compensation. - 12.10 Employees covered by this agreement will be scheduled by appropriate supervision to work or take a holiday off, if the holiday falls on their normal work day, to provide orderly and efficient police service to the community and department.
 If, after being scheduled to work on a holiday which is his normal work day, an employee may request to take the holiday off and may be approved by management, providing such absence from duty will in no way interfere with the mission of his particular function. - 12.11 Employees covered by this agreement will be subject to the Town's "Closure Day" that shall be applied as follows: If the employee is working on the closure day, the employee will be permitted to take another day off during the fiscal year.
 If the closure day falls on the employee's regularly scheduled day off, the employee will be permitted to take another day off during the fiscal year.
-Employees shall not be permitted to carry over the closure day to the following fiscal year or receive pay for these hours. - 12.12 All hours actually worked on a holiday will be paid at a base rate of 1.5X the regular rate of pay.
+Employees shall not be permitted to carry over the closure day to the following fiscal year or receive pay for these hours. - All hours actually worked on a holiday will be paid at a base rate of 1.5X the regular rate of pay.
 This only applies to work performed on the date of the actual holiday.
 These hours are also subject to shift differential for actual hours worked on the holiday, as established in Article 13 Wage Provisions of this agreement.